-For the past 84 years, Historic Wigwam Village in Cave City, Kentucky, has offered travelers and backroad explorers a fun sleeping experience during their visits to Mammoth Cave National Park or on their way to nearby Nashville, Tennessee, or Louisville, Kentucky.
-Built in 1937 when Americans were just beginning to discover the joys and excitement of automobile vacations, Historic Wigwam Village No. 2 and its gas station and lunch counter became a popular stop on long trips north and south.
-Even Eleanor Roosevelt wrote about it in one her her daily newspaper columns.
-Imagine driving along a two-lane country road when suddenly up ahead you see Wigwam Village’s tepees and distinct neon sign — “Sleep And Eat In A Wigwam.”
+For the past 84 years, Historic Wigwam Village No. 2 in Cave City, Kentucky, has offered travelers and back-road explorers a fun sleeping experience during their visits to Mammoth Cave National Park or on their way to nearby Nashville, Tennessee, or Louisville, Kentucky.
+Built in 1937, when Americans were just beginning to discover the joys and excitement of automobile vacations, Historic Wigwam Village No. 2 and its gas station and lunch counter became a popular stop on long trips north and south.
+Even Eleanor Roosevelt wrote about it in one of her daily newspaper columns.
+Imagine driving along a two-lane country road when suddenly up ahead you see Wigwam Village’s white teepees and distinct neon sign — “Sleep And Eat In A Wigwam.”
 Today, this fantastical sight still lures motorists to pull over and stay a night or at least stop for a photo or two.

-The lunch counter and gas station are closed, but the 15-wigwam motel remains an enduring testament to a time past — and with all of the modern conveniences you would expect and want, including private bathrooms, air conditioning, coffee pots and free WiFi and cable television.
+The lunch counter and gas station closed in the 1970s, but the 15-wigwam motel remains an enduring testament to an earlier time — but with all of the modern conveniences you would expect and want, including private bathrooms, air conditioning, coffee pots and free WiFi and cable television.
 Historic Wigwam Village No. 2’s four grassy, tree-lined acres include two, large fire pits where guests like to gather in the evenings, a retro playground, cooking grills and a covered, lighted picnic pavilion with tables.

-Choose from two types of wigwams: a single (sleeps 2) or a double (sleeps 4).
-They feature the original hickory bed frames, caned chairs, night stands and vanities created by the Old Hickory Furniture Co. in Indiana almost a century ago.
+Choose from two types of wigwams: a single (sleeps two) or a double (sleeps four).
+They feature the original hickory bed frames, caned chairs, night stands and vanities created by the Columbus Hickory Furniture Co. in Indiana almost a century ago.
 The bathrooms’ red-and-white graphic tile also is all original… and the showers have plenty of hot water.

 Just as Historic Wigwam Village No. 2 is a vacation destination, coincidentally, Kentucky native Frank Redford was on a trip when he found his inspiration to design and build his first Wigwam Village in Horse Cave, Kentucky (just down the road from Historic Wigwam Village No. 2).
-While visiting Long Beach, California, Redford sighted a lunch stand and ice cream shop shaped and painted like a traditional tepee.
-Upon returning to Horse Cave, he opened a lunch counter and gas station in 1933 that was shaped like a tepee.
-After customer encouragement, he expanded his business in 1935 to include six concrete tepees for sleeping.
+While visiting Long Beach, California, Redford sighted a barbecue restaurant shaped and painted like a traditional teepee.
+Upon returning to Horse Cave, he opened a lunch counter and gas station in 1933 that was shaped like a teepee.
+After customer encouragement, he expanded his business in 1935 to include six concrete teepees for sleeping.

 Ever the entrepreneur, Redford built Wigwam Village No. 2 in 1937, making it bigger and better than No. 1 (which no longer exists, alas).
-No. 2 features 15 tepees and a much larger tepee that would house a lunch counter big enough for 30 diners and a gift shop as well as a gas station.
+No. 2 features 15 teepees and a much larger teepee that would house a lunch counter big enough for 30 diners and a gift shop and a gas station out front.
 He located it in Cave City on Highway 31W, counting on its proximity to Mammoth Cave National Park (which today draws 500,000 visitors a year) to boost his business.
 He was right.
-The busy north-south highway, the main route between Louisville and Nashville before Interstate 65 was built in 1970, kept his wigwams filled almost every night.
+The busy north-south highway, the main route between Michigan and Florida, kept his wigwams filled almost every night.
 Soon, he franchised Wigwam Villages around the country.
-Seven in total were built — No. 3 in New Orleans, No. 4 in Orlando and No. 5 in Birmingham.
+Seven in total were built — No. 3 in New Orleans, No. 4 in Orlando, and No. 5 in Birmingham.
 Only No. 2, No. 6 in Holbrook, Arizona, and No. 7 in Rialto, California remain.

-He called them wigwams, but actually they look like the tepees or tipis.
-The difference is that wigwams were semi-permanent, dome-shaped structures that indigenous people built in the Northeast, while tepees were temporary, cone-shaped structures favored by the indigenous peoples in the Great Plains and Canadian Prairies of what is now North America.
-Kentucky’s indigenous peoples from the Cherokee, Chickasaw, Shawnee and Yuchi tribes did not live in tepees.
+He called them wigwams, but actually, they look like the teepees.
+The difference is that wigwams were semi-permanent, dome-shaped structures that indigenous people built in the Northeast, while teepees were temporary, cone-shaped structures favored by the indigenous peoples in the Great Plains and Canadian Prairies of what is now North America.
+Kentucky’s indigenous peoples from the Cherokee, Chickasaw, Shawnee, and Yuchi tribes did not live in teepees.

 Another of Redford’s missteps was the use of the wigwam motif in the first place.
 It was cultural appropriation: the use of an element or elements of one culture or identity by members of another culture or identity.
 Certainly, 84 years later, we as a society recognize this was just plain wrong.
 Whether Redford considered this is not known.
 But what is clear is that Redford was a businessman who thought he could get people into his motel by focusing on another facet of 1930s America — the romanticism of the West as a frontier and the emerging popularity of the automobile and motel, which made it affordable for just about anyone to find their own adventures.
 Redford’s wigwams recall an era when the journey was perhaps more exciting than the destination.
 In its application for listing on the National Register of Historic Places, Wigwam Village was described as: “one of the most historic forerunners of a practice now known as place-product-packaging the commercial use of architectural imagery by automobile service-oriented establishments along the American roadside.”

 So, how can we reconcile the motel chain’s politically incorrect imagery today?
-Katie Algero’s paper, “Indian for a Night: Sleeping with the ‘Other’ at Wigwam Village Tourist Cabins,” explores how these motels provide us in the 21st century an anthropological view of how Americans lived in the 1930s and what motivated them:
+Cultural geographer Katie Algeo’s paper, “Indian for a Night: Sleeping with the ‘Other’ at Wigwam Village Tourist Cabins,” explores how these motels provide us in the 21st century a view of how Americans lived in the 1930s and what motivated them:

 “Clearly Redford had settled on the teepee design as a roadside attraction before he conceived of it as a home-away-from-home, which raises the question of the original meaning of Redford’s teepee.
-The contention of this article is that Wigwam Village teepees represent much more than shelter for a home-away-from-home, which raises the question of the original meaning of Redford’s teepee.
-Wigwam Village teepees represent much more than shelter for a mobile population.
-They hold meanings that are multiple, fluid and complex. … Reflections upon the contemporary tourist encounter at Wigwam Village suggest that one reason for the surprisingly enduring appeal of this decidedly un-politically correct landscape is that tourists’ associations with the Village are turned inward on themselves and their own pasts and that nostalgia rather than exoticism is the dominant lure. … Wigwam Village capitalized on the appeal of kitschy roadside attractions and on Americans’ fascination with Native Americans.”
+This article contends that Wigwam Village teepees represent much more than shelter for a mobile population.
+They hold meanings that are multiple, fluid, and complex. … Reflections upon the contemporary tourist encounter at Wigwam Village suggest that one reason for the surprisingly enduring appeal of this decidedly un-politically correct landscape is that tourists’ associations with the Village are turned inward on themselves and their own pasts and that nostalgia rather than exoticism is the dominant lure. … Wigwam Village capitalized on the appeal of kitschy roadside attractions and Americans’ fascination with Native Americans.”